Read the Passage: Hebrews 9

 Structure (9:1–10)

 The centerpiece of the sacrificial system was the tabernacle.
 In fact, over fifty chapters in the Old Testament are given to describing the tabernacle and the ministry that took place therein.
 Heb.
 9:1–10 is a commentary on the significance of the structure and various components of the tabernacle, which were first detailed by Moses in Exod.
 25–27.
-The first covenant, along with its accessories, was obsolete and ready to vanish away (cf. Heb.
-8:13); yet, in this passage the author explains how the tabernacle was preparatory and “symbolic for the present time” (Heb.
+The first covenant was “obsolete . . . [and was] ready to vanish away” (cf. Heb.
+8:13); yet, here in this present passage, the author explains how the tabernacle and its accessories were “symbolic for the present time” (Heb.
 9:9).
-Here the author notes that the first part of the tabernacle (i.e., the holy place or the sanctuary) contained the lamp-stand, table, and bread of the presence; while the second part (i.e., the most holy place or the holy of holies) contained the golden altar of incense and the ark of the covenant, the contents of which he describes in some detail.
+The author observes that the first part of the tabernacle (i.e., the holy place or the sanctuary) contained the lampstand, table, and showbread, while the second part (i.e., the most holy place or the holy of holies) had the golden altar of incense and the ark of the covenant, which he describes with some detail.

 Significance (9:11–15)